 - Under-Methylation Biotype: 38-40%; tends to have seasonal allergies and hay fever; mostly genetic, i.e. these people are born with a predisposition to depression; most difficult to treat with a nutrient-based approach in that noticeable effects can take up to a month, but Walsh's success rate is probably 65 to 70%.

 - Toxic Overload Biotype: about 5%; usually lead, mercury or cadmium toxicity; this type of depression or psychosis often will show up after unknowingly being exposed to an environmental toxin for example, an old house with lead paint.

 I had to take my head off my desk after reading this list.
 It looked to me as though I fit not just one, but probably three of Dr. Walsh's biotypes for depression/anxiety: pyrrole disorder, copper overload and low-folate biotype.
-(In fact, later testing also revealed lead poisoning or toxic overload biotype!
-Personally, I HIGHLY recommend heavy metal testing since you never know for sure until you test.
-I have no idea where the lead came from or how long I had had such high levels in my body.)
+(In fact, later testing also revealed lead poisoning and I personally HIGHLY recommend heavy metal testing.
+Turns out lead toxicity is actually fairly common, but you never know for sure without testing.)

 Was there no hope for my full recovery?

 - First of all, I knew I was a PYRROLE DISORDER BIOTYPE and already in treatment for that (Understanding Anxiety and Depression: The Hidden Cause Your Doctor Doesn't Know About (Part 1).